ForLoveOfCats/Mountain/README.md

 out.
 My main goal right now is to get the langauge useful.
 Then a far superior self-hosted compiler with better validation, performance, and even a language server can be developed in-language.

+## This is currently only tested on Linux

+It will probably work on macOS but *will not* work on Windows as it uses `dirent.h`.
+This will change in the future, until then if you really want to run this on Windows go grab an dirent wrapper or open an issue to bug me into prioritizing this more.